Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 and all longitudinal geneset/VEP feature combinations.
 Corrected p-values (q-values) less than 0.2 were considered statistically significant.
+#add([This high threshold for significance was chosen to maximize sensitivity
+(avoiding false-negatives)
+though it permits low specificity (higher false-positives) since this is a preliminary and exploratory study
+@YassourSub_clinical_de2016
+@FranzosaSpecies_level_f2018.
+Only significant hits are included in relevant tables (Table S4, @table2, 3, and 4)])

 For longitudinal comparisons,
 all participants that had a stool sample collected